 Here’s another FAM trip bylaw: Answer the bell.
 No matter how much free boozing and carousing was had the night before, media guests have an obligation to show up, on time, first thing the next morning (according to the itinerary) without fail.

 There’s one more, less formal understanding re. media FAMs to establish: Something is sure to go wrong.
 I’ve been on dozens of these junkets as a working journalist.
 I’ve organized dozens more on behalf of various clients.
-When one is devising a week-long itinerary in a foreign country — for one’s self — something is sure to be overlooked.
+When one is devising a week-long itinerary in a foreign country — for one’s own travels — something is sure to be overlooked.
 When organizing for a dozen people, most of whom will be drunk 35 percent of the week?
 The odds only increase.
 The mere presence of a dozen journalistic chancers eating, drinking and indulging on someone else’s dime makes the possibility of mishap a mortal lock.

-Someone, someday, will write a comprehensive book about all the great FAM trips gone awry: who got thrown in jail, what foreign dignitary got naked, and why shellfish is always a risky choice.
+Someone, someday, will write a comprehensive and hilarious book about all the great FAM trips gone awry: who got thrown in jail, what foreign dignitary got naked, and why shellfish is always a risky choice.
 In the meantime, writers will merely trade these yarns back and forth like war stories.
 In that tradition I offer up the itinerary from a single morning gone wrong, in Jakarta, during Ramadan, back in 2012.
 This was a trip I helped to organize and host.
-I promised the client I wouldn’t breathe a word until a reasonable period of discretion had passed.
+I promised the client I wouldn’t breathe a word until a reasonable discretionary period had passed.
 Still, I have changed the names to protect, not the innocent necessarily, but rather those professional reputations still in play.